EighteenZi/rocksdb_wiki/Merge-Operator.md

 **Is my use-case Associative?:** If you are unsure of whether the "associativity" constraints apply to your use-case, you can ALWAYS use the generic MergeOperator.
 The AssociativeMergeOperator is a direct subclass of MergeOperator, so any use-case that can be solved with the AssociativeMergeOperator can be solved with the more generic MergeOperator.
 The AssociativeMergeOperator is mostly provided for convenience.

 ## Useful Links
-* [Merge+Compaction Implementation Details](Merge-Operator Implementation): For RocksDB engineers who want to know how MergeOperator affects their code.
+* [[Merge+Compaction Implementation Details|Merge-Operator-Implementation]]: For RocksDB engineers who want to know how MergeOperator affects their code.